Management & Executive Resume Template for Manager, Team Leader and Operations Roles

 Match the document to the level of leadership

-A team leader resume should not read like a senior executive profile, and an executive-track CV should not sound like an entry-level supervisor role.
-Match the tone, section emphasis, and proof level to the actual scope of the job.
+A team leader resume should not sound like a senior executive profile, and an executive-track CV should not read like an entry-level supervisor role.
+Match the tone, section emphasis, and level of detail to the true scope of the job.

 See Good direction